WD16: Floating point instructions

-Opcodes F500 to FFFF were mapped to a fourth microm to implement eleven more floating point instructions.
+Opcodes F500 to FFFF are mapped to a fourth microm to implement eleven more floating point instructions.
 There is no evidence that this fourth microm was ever produced.
 When a standard WD16 processor executes opcodes F500 to FFFF, the reserved opcode trap is taken, loading PC from 001A.

 Block transfer instructions

 The high-order ten bits specify the operation to be performed.
 Two groups of three bits specify the source and destination registers.
 In all cases the source register contains the address of the first word or byte of memory to be moved, and the destination register contains the address of the first word or byte of memory to receive the data being moved.
 The number of words or bytes being moved is contained in R0 as a unsigned integer.
 The count ranges from 1–65536.
 These instructions are fully interruptible.